06 Sep Lawnifi’s Boost: Product Profile

 Nutrient Balance is Key

 To learn more about how to maintain C:N ratios and promote nutrient efficiency in your lawn, read Why is Carbon Important to Your Lawn?
-If you are interested in learning how to read a fertilizer label and what to look for in purchasing a fertilizer, check out our blog, Fertilizer Basics: Understanding a Fertilizer Label.
+If you are interested in learning how to read a fertilizer label and what to look for in purchasing a fertilizer, check out our blog, How to Read a Fertilizer Label.